ElektraInitiative/libelektra/doc/decisions/logging.md

   just work, even if application does not initialize anything
 - using syslog: no info from which source file the logging statement comes from
-- using journald: adds dep problematic for non-linux
+- using journald: adds deps problematic for non-linux
-- zlog: unusable because of LGPL
+- zlog: incompatible licence (LGPL)

 ## Decision